ostrokach/protein-adjacency-net/docs/usage.md

 # Usage

-To use Adjacency Net in a project:
+To use adjacency-net in a project:

 ```python
 import adjacency-net